jmanke/dash/packages/hellodash-components/src/components/hellodash-text-editor/readme.md

 ### `getContent() => Promise<string>`

+Returns the editor content

 #### Returns

 Type: `Promise<string>`

+the editor content

 ### `getTextContent() => Promise<string>`

+Returns the editor content as text

 #### Returns

 Type: `Promise<string>`

+the editor content as text

 ### `isEditorDirty() => Promise<boolean>`

+Returns true if the editor is dirty

 #### Returns

 Type: `Promise<boolean>`

+true if the editor is dirty

 ### `save(emitEvent?: boolean) => Promise<void>`

+Saves the editor content

 #### Returns